Miami, Florida, USA

 • FAQ's

-What is a Notary?
+What is a Jurat?

 A Jurat is a distinct notarial act in which a notary public certifies that an individual has sworn or affirmed the truthfulness of a document’s contents.

-What is an Acknowledgement?
+What is an Acknowledgment?

 An acknowledgment is a notarial act in which a notary public verifies that the signer personally appeared, was properly identified, and willingly signed the document of their own accord.

-What is a Loan Signing Agent?
+What is a Loan Signer?

 A Loan Signing Agent (LSA) is a notary public with specialized training and certification to notarize loan documents.
 Their primary responsibility is to oversee the signing process for mortgage loan paperwork, ensuring all required signatures, initials, and dates are correctly placed and properly notarized.
 LSAs play a vital role in real estate transactions, particularly in the loan closing process.